 When considering what marketing entails, it covers aspects such as:

-- The brand itself and how it is perceived, both from within and outside of the business.
+- The brand itself and its perception, both internally within the business and externally by the public.

-- How the business utilises various channels and platforms to attract customers.
+- The strategic use of channels and platforms to effectively communicate with and attract customers.

-- How the benefits of the business’s products or services are communicated to convert customers.
+- The clear communication of the benefits of the business's products or services to successfully convert prospects into customers.

 Paths to get into marketing – A Levels

-A Levels are a great starting point, whether you’re thinking of going to university or not as they demonstrate to employers a level of academic knowledge and competency.
-It’s not often specific A Levels will be cited when looking at degrees or entry-level jobs in marketing, however, we would recommend studying A Level business studies as this will give you basic knowledge of marketing concepts such as the 7Ps.
-Other A Level subjects that would benefit your knowledge and marketing career include psychology, sociology, and English language.
+A Levels can be a great starting point to get into marketing, whether you’re thinking of going to university or not.
+They demonstrate to employers a level of academic knowledge and competency.
+A Levels may not represent an entry requirement in marketing, however, we would recommend studying A Level Business Studies for example, as this will give you basic knowledge of marketing concepts such as the 7Ps.
+Other A Level subjects that would benefit your knowledge and marketing career can include psychology, sociology, and English language.

-If you were hoping to go to university and study a degree in marketing after completing your A Levels, it’s likely you’ll need at least grades CBB.
-However, we would always recommend checking directly with your chosen university to understand their entry requirements for their marketing degrees.
+If you are hoping to go to university and study for a degree in marketing after completing your A Levels, you’ll likely need at least grades CBB.
+However, we would always recommend checking directly with your chosen university to understand the entry requirements for their marketing degrees.

 Paths to get into marketing – degrees

 Marketing degrees are one of the routes you can take if you’re looking to start your career in marketing and stand out to potential employers.
-Studying a marketing degree will help you to develop not just your understanding and skills in marketing, but also your wider skillset.
-Throughout your degree, you’ll improve your communication, presentation, report writing, and analytical skills which will come in handy throughout your career in marketing.
-You’ll also increase your general business knowledge too, by learning how to set a budget, understand pricing, and how to conduct research.
+Studying for a marketing degree will help you to develop not just your understanding and skills in marketing, but also your wider skill set.

 Paths to get into marketing – professional qualifications

-There are a range of professional qualifications in marketing out there, including qualifications for those just starting out in their career to level 7 qualifications for experienced marketing managers and directors.
+There are a range of professional qualifications in marketing out there, including qualifications for those just starting their career to level 7 qualifications for experienced marketing managers and directors.

-Did you know OSC currently offers CIM Level 3 Foundation Certificates in Professional Marketing and Professional Digital Marketing which can help you get your marketing career started?
+Did you know we offer a range of CIM Level 3 and Level 4 Awards and complete qualifications, which can help you get your marketing career started?

-Not only will completing an internationally recognised CIM qualification will enhance your CV and get you recognised by employers, but it will allow you to increase your earning potential too.
+Completing an internationally recognised CIM qualification will enhance your CV and get you recognised by employers, and it will allow you to increase your earning potential too.
 Statistics show that students who have completed a CIM qualification boost their earning potential, with them earning 10% more than their counterparts who are not qualified.

 Choosing the right type of marketing for you